ikonovalov/eth-probe/README.md

 # eth-probe
-Ethereum blockchain and contracts explorer tools
+Ethereum blockchain and smart contracts explorer tools.

+_FOR SOME OPERATIONS IT REQUIRES Geth 1.5.x_